dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Gas consumption decreased from 200 units to 150 units between 2000 and 2010.
 → dropped by X
-Gas consumption dropped by 50 units, decreasing/falling from 200 units in 2000 to 150 units between 2000 and 2010.
+Gas consumption dropped by 50 units, decreasing/falling from 200 units in 2000 to 150  in 2010.
 ### **17.**

 Newspaper readership declined from 40% to 22% in one decade.